15 Sites Like Craigslist to Buy (or Sell)

 11. Locanto

-You will probably have the best chances with Locanto if you live in Los Angeles, Miami, or New York.
-Those cities are their featured boards.
+If you live in Los Angeles, Miami, or New York, you will probably have the best chances with Locanto, as those cities are their featured boards.

 Posting your ad on a city board is free.
 But you can pay extra to extend the advertisement to additional cities.
 You can also pay to remove third-party ads from your listing.
 You can pay an additional fee to send your ad to the top of a buyer’s search results.